Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 The service is connected to the world in two ways:

 1. anyone on the Internet can visit the service's web frontend; and
-2. the spider downloads data from Fediverse instances.
+2. the crawler downloads data from Fediverse instances.

 We block the first vector by making the front-end static: the service periodically updates static HTML, Atom and CSV files which are then served from